FatimaAbid/YoutubeScrapper/README.md

 # YoutubeScrapper
-Youtube Scrapper in python using Beautiful Soup
+Youtube Scrapper in python using Beautiful Soup.
 Search a list of related topics on youtube and scrape results for video title, likes/dislikes, channel info and description.